NamrataTambade/aave-credit-score-model/analysis.md

 ### 📊 Histogram of Scores

-_(Use the following Python code to generate the histogram if desired)_
+_(Use the following Python code to generate the histogram )

 ```python
 import pandas as pd